wesley-trust/wesleytrust-com/_posts/2021-04-08-graph-api-em-config.md

 ## App Protection for iOS & iPadOS
 This definition is available here: [REF-02][em-ref2], which you can access from my GitHub.

+This sets some recommendations such as requiring app encryption, PIN (with minimum length) or biometric protection for apps, blocks jailbroken devices as well as access to data when offline for 12 hours.

 Example below: